Bahrain - Data Protection Overview

 The Authority shall issue a decision regulating the work of DPOs and specify the conditions that must be met by those who are to be registered in the Register, registration procedures, the validity, the renewal period, as well as determining the costs of renewal fees.

-The Law imposes an obligation on DPOs to notify the Authority of any violation or breach committed by the data controller, after the lapse of ten days from the date of the incident and to rectify the breach, if the data controller has not already done so.
+The Law imposes an obligation on DPOs to notify the Authority of any violation or breach committed by a data controller, after the lapse of ten days from the date of the incident and to rectify the breach, if a data controller has not already done so.

 Data subjects are entitled to request from the data controller the removal, erasure, or withdrawal of their data.